 An inactive licensed site professional shall pay the annual fee established by the Secretary of Administration and Finance pursuant to M.G.L. c.
 7, § 3B, and published in 801 CMR 4.00, for inactive licensed site professionals.

-Within two years of assuming inactive status, a licensed site professional who was not placed on inactive status pursuant to 309 CMR 7.02(4) may resume active status by filing a notice with the Board stating his or her intention to resume active status.
+Within two years of assuming inactive status, a licensed site professional who was not placed on inactive status pursuant to 309 CMR 7.02(4) may resume active status by filing a notice with the Board stating the LSP’s intention to resume active status.

 A licensed site professional who has been placed on inactive status pursuant to 309 CMR 7.02(4) who seeks within two years to return to active status may do so by meeting the requirements for reinstatement set forth in 309 CMR 9.04.

-Whenever a licensed site professional resumes active status after being inactive, the Board shall assign him or her a new license expiration date such that, not counting the period on inactive status, when that new expiration date is reached the licensed site professional will have been on active status for a total of approximately three years since the date his or her license was issued or last renewed.
+Whenever a licensed site professional resumes active status after being inactive, the Board shall assign the LSP a new license expiration date such that, not counting the period on inactive status, when that new expiration date is reached the licensed site professional will have been on active status for a total of approximately three years since the date the LSP’s license was issued or last renewed.

-A licensed site professional who has resumed active status and seeks to renew his or her license after being on inactive status may utilize any continuing education credits earned during the period the licensed site professional was on inactive status.
+A licensed site professional who has resumed active status and seeks to renew the LSP’s license after being on inactive status may utilize any continuing education credits earned during the period the LSP was on inactive status.

 : Reinstatement After Being Placed On Inactive Status Pursuant To 309 CMR 7.02(4)

-A licensed site professional who has been placed on inactive status pursuant to 309 CMR 7.02(4) shall be entitled to request transfer to active status when the licensed site professional can demonstrate to the satisfaction of the Board that he or she can perform the essential functions of a licensed site professional in accordance with the requirements of 309 CMR, provided that the Board may reasonably determine and set minimum
+A licensed site professional who has been placed on inactive status pursuant to 309 CMR 7.02(4) shall be entitled to request transfer to active status when the LSP can demonstrate to the satisfaction of the Board that the LSP can perform the essential functions of an LSP in accordance with the requirements of 309 CMR, provided that the Board may reasonably determine and set minimum

 intervals between such transfer requests.
-If the Board does not reinstate the licensed site professional to active status within two years from the date that he or she was placed on inactive status pursuant to 309 CMR 7.02(4), his or her license shall lapse.
+If the Board does not reinstate the licensed site professional to active status within two years from the date that the LSP was placed on inactive status pursuant to 309 CMR 7.02(4), the LSP’s license shall lapse.

 In any case in which the Board acts pursuant to 309 CMR 9.04 to reinstate a licensed site professional from inactive status to active status, the Board may impose such conditions or qualifications as it deems necessary or appropriate, including but not limited to requiring that medical or other appropriate testing be conducted on a periodic basis when the Board reasonably determines that such periodic examination or testing is necessary to ensure that the licensed site professional is and will remain capable of performing the essential functions of a licensed site professional in accordance with the requirements of 309 CMR.